 Of all the facts on Utah’s clean energy one can pull from the web, most reveal the same general trend: Utah’s sustainable energy solutions can and should be revamped.

 If Utah’s citizens are to improve the state’s rank of being serious about clean energy, along with the future as well, it should take note of the following clean energy facts and make improvements accordingly.

 6. A Lack of Clean Energy Impacts More Than the Environment

 It’s not just the environmentalists who have skin in the solar game.
 It’s also those concerned with a diverse array of broader issues negatively impacted by traditional electricity consumption and production.
 Epidemiologists, researchers, and other healthcare experts are gathering boatloads of data on the negative health effects of fossil-fueled energy consumption and production.

 5. A Lack of Clean Energy in Utah = Increase in Disease Incidence

 Sure, your typical Utah solar company will educate you on how solar panels will save you money, but they’ll usually forget to mention your traditional energy consumption’s link to the hantavirus.

 That’s why you can count on the Go Solar Group to give you the facts you need.

 Let us explain.

-As reliance on fossil fuels raises global temperatures (hence the global warming ruckus), the incidence of sickness increases in several ways: Heat itself increases the incidence of various viruses carried by mosquitoes, many of which can be deadly.
-E.g., malaria, the West Nile Virus, and yellow fever.
+As reliance on fossil fuels raises global temperatures (hence the global warming ruckus), the incidence of sickness increases in several ways.
+Heat itself increases the incidence of various viruses carried by mosquitoes, many of which can be deadly, such as malaria, the West Nile Virus and yellow fever.